Adnan Khayr Allah: Death and aftermath

 On 7 May 1989, Saddam Hussein announced that Adnan had died three days earlier in a helicopter crash.
-Adnan had been travelling by helicopter from Baghdad to Kurdish region of Iraq to inspect army positions when he had his flight diverted to meet several members of the Presidential family in the mountain resort of Sarsang, near Dohuk.
-While en route, his helicopter and two escorting helicopters, were caught in a sandstorm.
+Adnan had been travelling by helicopter from Baghdad to Kurdistan region to inspect army positions when he had his flight diverted to meet several members of the Presidential family in the mountain resort of Sarsang, near Dohuk.
+While en route, his helicopter and two escorting helicopters were caught in a sandstorm.
 The crew of the two escorting helicopters and one person travelling on Adnan's helicopter survived.

-Announcing Adnan's death, Saddam referred to him as one of the distinguished war heroes and a sparkling star in Iraq's sky.
+Announcing Adnan's death, Saddam referred to him as "one of the distinguished war heroes and a sparkling star in Iraq's sky."
 Baghdad Radio announced that Adnan would be given a state funeral and buried in his hometown of Tikrit.
 A statue was also erected in Baghdad in his memory.

 Although labeled an accident, speculation surrounded his death due to the detonation of four explosive charges on the helicopter he was in.
-Saddam's son-in-law Hussein Kamel al-Majid was accused of helping to orchestrate Adnan's death.
+Saddam's son-in-law Hussein Kamel al-Majid admitted helping to orchestrate Adnan's death, according to author Con Coughlin.

-Although a relative of Saddam's, Adnan remained a popular figure after the Iraq War and a square named in his honour exists to this day in the al-Karkh area of Baghdad where his statue continued to stand following the fall of Baghdad in 2003, unlike those of other Saddam-era figures which were all immediately removed after the invasion.
+Although a relative of Saddam's, Adnan remained a popular figure even after the Iraq War and a square named in his honour exists to this day in the al-Karkh area of Baghdad where his statue continued to stand following the fall of Baghdad in 2003, unlike those of other Saddam-era figures which were all immediately removed after the invasion.
 Reevaluation of Adnan's actions led to the removal of his statue in 2009.